 Business Development & Lending Program: This program assists local business owners and entrepreneurs with access to financial capital and technical expertise in an effort to stimulate new business activity, expand and attract new commercial activity in the CRA.
-These program will likely work in coordination with local partners including but not limited to Pinellas County Economic Development.
+These programs will be structured to work in coordination with local partner programs including but not limited to Pinellas County Economic Development.

-• Business Development Support - This program provides access to business development training through workshops and/or one-on-one sessions with business development experts.
+- Business Development Support This program provides access to business development training through workshops and/or one-on-one sessions with business development experts.
 This program aids entrepreneurs, new and established business professionals with instrumental tasks such as business plan development, inventory and budget analysis, or start-up and operational requirements such as business licenses, insurance, and taxes.
-This program will also offer networking opportunities with local business leaders.

-• Lending Program - The program assists by connecting new and established professionals with local participating financial lending institutions, which can be used to aide in business creation and/or expansion within the CRA.
+This program will also offer networking opportunities with local business leaders. - Lending Program The program assists by connecting new and established professionals with local participating financial lending institutions, which can be used to aide in business creation and/or expansion within the CRA.
 The Agency may support business owners by providing financial assistance to reduce lending risks or in 'buying down' interest rates, enabling lenders to approve borrowers who otherwise may not qualify.

 Business Recruitment/Retention Program: The program offers marketing, planning, and financial assistance support to new or existing businesses that expand or relocate within the CRA.
 The intent of this program is to improve the quality and access of jobs and businesses in the CRA by attracting and promoting entrepreneurs who are committed to workforce expansion, quality job creation, and developing a stronger workforce through fairly compensated salaries.
-These program will likely work in coordination with local partners including but not limited to Pinellas County Economic Development.
+These programs will be structured to work in coordination with local partner programs including but not limited to Pinellas County Economic Development.